bellerb/chappie.ai/skills/README.md

-# Gym
+# Skills
+### Description
-Folder where all training and performing of tasks accurs.
+Folder where all training and performing of tasks accurs.For each task a new model is trainged with custom paramaters specific to the task at hand.

 # Current exercises
 * Chess